Kong/docs.konghq.com/app/_src/deck/reference/deck_file_openapi2kong.md

 ## Flags

 `--format`
-:  output format: yaml or json (Default: `"yaml"`)
+:  Output format: yaml or json.
+(Default: `"yaml"`)

 `-h`, `--help`
-:  help for openapi2kong (Default: `false`)
+:  Help for openapi2kong.
+(Default: `false`)

 `-o`, `--output-file`
-:  output file to write.
-Use - to write to stdout (Default: `"-"`)
+:  Output file to write to.
+Use `-` to write to stdout.
+(Default: `"-"`)

 `--select-tag`
-:  select tags to apply to all entities (if omitted will use the "x-kong-tags" directive from the file)
+:  Select tags to apply to all entities.
+If omitted, uses the `"x-kong-tags"` directive from the file.

 `-s`, `--spec`
 :  OpenAPI spec file to process.
-Use - to read from stdin (Default: `"-"`)
+Use `-` to read from stdin.
+(Default: `"-"`)

 `--uuid-base`
-:  the unique base-string for uuid-v5 generation of entity id's (if omitted will use the root-level "x-kong-name" directive, or fall back to 'info.title')
+:  The unique base-string for uuid-v5 generation of entity IDs.
+If omitted, uses the root-level `"x-kong-name"` directive, or falls back to `info.title`.